Academic Policies and Procedures

 Remediation (OMS-I and OMS-II)1

-Any student who fails a course with a grade less than 70 but greater than 60 in a single course during the academic year will be given the opportunity to remediate that course without Student Progress Committee review or recommendation.
+Any student who fails a course with a grade of F or less than 70 but greater than 60 in a single course during the academic year will be given the opportunity to remediate that course without Student Progress Committee review or recommendation.
 The student will be allowed to continue with the curriculum prior to remediation.

 A student who fails a course with a grade less than or equal to 60 will be required to meet with Student Progress Committee.
 The Student Progress Committee shall recommend to the Dean whether the student should be allowed to continue with the curriculum and be eligible for remediation or if the student should be required to follow the repeat protocol.
-Any student who fails two or more courses that are numerically graded during any one academic year will not be given an opportunity to take any remediation examinations.
+Any student who fails two or more courses during any one academic year will not be given an opportunity to take any remediation examinations.
 The Student Progress Committee has the authority to recommend dismissal of the student if they feel the prognosis for academic success is poor.

 Once grades are finalized that result in a second course failure in a single academic year, a student will be placed immediately on academic suspension and must meet with the LUCOM Office of the Registrar.
 A student who is appealing an assignment/course grade is expected to continue in coursework and take all examinations pending the result of the appeal.
 A student who is not appealing an assignment/course grade or whose appeal is denied will be required to appear before the Student Progress Committee and may be given the opportunity to follow the repeat protocol or may be dismissed from the COM.
 The final determination of any action is made by the Dean.